odradev/casper-contract-schema/README.md

 help to make it even better.
 Using the Casper Contract Schema means your blockchain projects will be more compatible and easier to develop.

+## How you can help

+We're looking for feedback on the schema, and we'd love to hear from you.
+If you have any ideas, suggestions, or questions, please open an issue or a pull request.

 ## Examples
 See [erc20_schema.json] and [dns_schema.json] for an example usages.